sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 Before integrating the config with an application and writing tests against it, let's sanity test the config by uploading another quote.

-1. Repeat the steps in the previous section to upload this [generic car insurance quote](https://github.com/sensible-hq/sensible-docs/blob/main/readme-sync/assets/pdfs/auto_insurance_anyco_golden_2.pdf).
+1. Repeat the steps in the previous section to upload a second [generic car insurance quote](https://github.com/sensible-hq/sensible-docs/blob/main/readme-sync/assets/pdfs/auto_insurance_anyco_golden_2.pdf).

 2. Click the **anyco** config, select the "auto_insurance_anyco_gold_2" PDF, and look at the output:

    Uh oh!
 It looks like this policy period spills over onto the next line, so we miss the end year (2021).
-That's some yucky PDF formatting, but we can't do anything about it.
+That's some yucky PDF formatting, but let's work with it.

    ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/images/v0/quickstart_error_1.png)

-How can we capture the policy period reliably?
-AS you become more familiar with SenseML, you might guess you'd use a Document Range method, which grabs multiple lines of text, like paragraphs, after an anchor.
-But nope, this sloppily formatted PDF doesn't fit neatly into that method, because the first line we want is also part of the anchor (the orange box), so it doesn't get included in the method match (the blue box):
+How can you capture the policy period reliably?
+As you become more familiar with SenseML, you might guess you'd use a Document Range method, which grabs multiple lines of text, like paragraphs, after an anchor.
+But nope, this PDF doesn't fit neatly into that method, because the first line we want is also part of the anchor (the orange box), so it doesn't get included in the method match (the blue box):

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/images/v0/quickstart_error_2.png)

-Fortunately, there are almost always multiple ways to tackle a problem in SenseML.
-Here's  one way: you can define a region is space relative to the label, and capture everything in it.
+There are multiple ways to tackle this problem.
+Here's  one way: you can a [Region method](doc:region).
+A region is rectangular space defined with coordinates relative to the label.

-Replace your policy_period field with field into the editor:
+Replace your existing policy_period field with the following field in the editor:

 ```json
     {